Inpatient Rehab

 What is an Inpatient Rehab?

-Inpatient addiction treatment is almost always the first step in a person’s journey to a sober lifestyle and recovery when struggling with substance abuse.
+An inpatient addiction treatment program is almost always the first step in a person’s journey to a sober lifestyle and recovery when struggling with substance abuse.
 During this time, the person lives in the treatment center and doesn’t leave for any reason.

 Many patients aren’t allowed to make or receive phone calls during the first part of their stay or see visitors.
 While this might seem harsh or restrictive, the goal is to help the person by relieving the everyday stress in their life and concentrating on their recovery.